awsdocs/amazon-ecs-developer-guide/doc_source/deregister-task-definition.md

 You can't use an `INACTIVE` task definition revision to run new tasks or create new services\.
 You also can't update an existing service to reference an `INACTIVE` task definition revision\.
 This is despite that there might be up to a 10\-minute window following deregistration where these restrictions have not already taken effect\.

 **Note**
+You can’t deregister a task definition family at one time\.
+You can only deregister individual revisions or multiple revisions within the family\.
+When you deregister all revisions, the task definition family is moved to the `INACTIVE` list\.
+Adding a new revision of an `INACTIVE` task definition moves the task definition family back to the `ACTIVE` list\.
 At this time, `INACTIVE` task definition revisions remain discoverable in your account indefinitely\.
 However, this behavior is subject to change in the future\.
 Therefore, don't rely on `INACTIVE` task definition revisions persisting beyond the lifecycle of any associated tasks and services\.

 **To deregister a new task definition \(Classic Amazon ECS console\)**